What the “Silicon Slopes” is and Why it Matters to Utah Workers

 To outsiders, it may seem like Utah’s growing tech influence has come out of nowhere.
 But the state’s presence as a technology hub goes back decades.
 Utah has partnered with the U.S. government since the 1960s to lay a strong foundation for the state’s tech business environment and infrastructure.

 As the Silicon Slopes continues to expand, Utah workers should take notice.
-Innovative companies and well-paying jobs are available in the Slopes, and Empire Resume will explain the history of Utah’s tech scene, how to get involved, and how to find work in one of the nation’s best places for technology jobs.
+Innovative companies and well-paying jobs are available in the Slopes, and we’ll explain the history of Utah’s tech scene, how to get involved, and how to find work in one of the nation’s best places for technology jobs.

 History of Utah’s Tech Influence